Many people distrust God because he blesses reborn believers unequally.

 At its core, Peter’s question to Jesus was about unequal blessing, as viewed from our human perspective.

-He implicitly asked, “If God is not going bless me with a long, easy life, how is he going to treat John?
+He implicitly asked, “If God does not bless me with a long, easy life, how will he treat John?
 Will we suffer equally?
 Or will God bless us unequally?”

 The answer Jesus gave Peter—What is it to you?
-Follow me—includes inherent truths that shine heavenly light on the concept of unequal blessing.
+Follow me—includes inherent truths that shine heavenly light on unequal blessing.

 - God is sovereign.
 He can bless whomever he chooses, however, and whenever he wants.

-- God assigns every reborn believer a divine destiny, a uniquely personal mission that glorifies him within a designated sphere of influence.
+- He assigns every reborn believer a divine destiny, a uniquely personal mission that glorifies him within a designated sphere of influence.

 - Each of our missions has the same purpose—to spread the Gospel to unbelievers, nurture the faith of believers, and minister to the hurting people we encounter.

-- God varies the timing, place, scope, and focus of our individual missions so his message reaches everyone in every walk of life.
+- However, God varies the timing, place, scope, and focus of our assignments, so his message reaches everyone everywhere in all walks of life.

-- God blesses us accordingly with the abundance we need to prepare for and fulfill our distinct missions.
+- God bestows the abundance we need to prepare for and fulfill our missions,

-- But because the variables in our disparate missions are unique, God blesses us differently, i.e., unequally.
+- But because the details of our assignments vary by individual, he blesses us differently, i.e., unequally.

 Mission Determines Blessing

-Peter and John shared the same divine purpose, but God gave them personalized missions that glorified him in distinct ways.
+Peter and John shared the same divine purpose, but God gave them personalized missions that varied in timing, place, scope, and focus.

 He blessed them unequally because the differences in the nature and extent of their missions dictated that their blessings also differ.